Tutorial: How to generate database conform data?

-- Think what you mean by missing values: if you implicit mean zero enter ‘0’.
-If you mean there were no data available set NODATA –what is OEP convention? or leave it empty?
+- Think about what you mean by missing values.
+There are two cases to differentiate: if you mean a value of zero, enter ‘0’.
+If you mean that there was no data available or a field does not apply, set NULL or leave empty.

 - Make sure you have one or more primary keys so that each entry is unique.
 A primary key is a unique identifier.

-The passportnr is a primariy key, because it is unique and identifies each person
+The passport_nr is a primary key, because it is unique and identifies each person

 - In case of dates

 c.
 In case of time intervals, which time stamp alignment do you use, start, middle or end alignment? (see OEO time stamp alignment)